redhat-actions/crda/README.md

 By default, CRDA will install dependencies using a standard command for the project type as described in the table below.
 This can be overridden with the `deps_install_cmd` input.

-Use the `manifest_directory` input if your project is not in the default directory, the `GITHUB_WORKSPACE`.
+Use the `manifest_directory` input if your project is not in the working directory.
 The install command will execute in this directory.

 Use the `manifest_file` input if your manifest file is named differently than the table below.
 The file must exist in the `manifest_directory`.
 If this input is omitted, the `manifest_directory` will be searched for the files in the table below.